RyukASF/Pixeler/readme.md

 Inside the Pixeler Folder, run `pixelCounter.bat`

-_using this program we will get the information about coordinates ingame and install necessary libraries_
+by using this program we will get the information about coordinates ingame and install necessary libraries_

-When you run the program, first it is going to start installing library.
+When you run the program, first it is going to start installing libraries.

 after it finishes you will see This: